 The next thing to consider is the build out: The #1 mistake most new coffee shops make is over-spending on the build out.

 Coffee shops use a lot of the same items found in a restaurant like ice makers, 3 compartment sinks, under counter refrigerators, blenders and so on.

 When you can it is advisable to buy USED.
 Good, used commercial grade equipment holds up well over time.
 Used can be a few months old or a few years old, but the pricing will be all the about same.
 Expect to pay about 20-30% of new price for good used equipment.
 We can guide you on this and have one broker we like to deal with who is a Christian businessman.
 Whether from him or another source we can often find you what you need for the fairest/best price based on quality.
 In the end: We know what we are looking at and what it’s really worth.
 We’re a great resource.

 We have a long list of items we recommend to our clients to buy used and a rough guestimate of prices for planning purposes.
-Talk to us about that.
+This is part of our Consulting Service.

 However, we generally do not recommend buying espresso machines used.
 There are several reasons.

 - First the boom in coffee shop growth has led to a lot of sub-standard quality espresso machines being available.
 They may look pretty and shiny, but inside you often find cheap plumbing, construction & electrical parts and just poor design.
 Your espresso machine is the center of your coffee shop universe so you’d best make it a good one.

 - Second, you have no idea if it was set-up, operated and maintained properly.
 In our retail shops and those of our clients we recommend daily cleaning of the system with an approved cleaner.
 Daily or after each use cycle!Also you need to make sure your espresso machine is supplied water that was filtered and MOST IMPORTANLY passed through a water softener system before entering the espresso machine.